-5 Reasons Owning A Credit Card Is A Good Idea For The New Normal
+5 Reasons Owning A Credit Card Is A Good Idea For 2023

 Social distancing aside, owning a credit card in the dawn of the new normal has its benefits.
-Here are the reasons why you should get one now.
+Here are the reasons why you should get one in 2023.

 1. Installments and grace period

 Installments may be an overrated feature of credit cards but it is for a good reason – it isn’t just made for those lavish big-ticket purchases, but it can also work towards your own financial advantages especially in a time when it’s common to accumulate 3-months worth of dues.